-We're all becoming too familiar with our own four walls these days, so here's a list of some terrific (and not so terrific) online Irish shows and movies to keep us ticking over until we hear the all-clear.
+We're all becoming a little more familiar with our own four walls these days, so here's a list of some terrific (and not so terrific) online Irish movies to keep us ticking over.

 The Irishman (Netflix)